sergiov13/Trello_Endpoint/README.md

 ```

 **Verify Log in**
-Once Logged in we can verify we are logged in and the user, if we send a get request to http://localhost:3000, if not logged in it will trow a message prompting you to log in using the browser or post request.
+Once Logged in we can verify we are logged in and the user being used, if we send a get request to http://localhost:3000 and we are not logged in it will trow a message prompting you to log in using the browser or post request.

 ## Issue